Falsifying Discriminant Validity of Predictive Algorithms: Empirical Analysis

+Interestingly, the LAFTR model does not pass our falsification test for race.
+In particular, the calibration step is key to understanding this finding: without Platt scaling, both $\hat{f}_1$ (logistic regression with no fairness adjustment) and $\hat{f}_2$ (LAFTR with race-adversary) would appear to pass the falsification test for race (p-values $\approx 0$), but after outcome-specific recalibration, they do not (p-values $\approx 1$; See Appendix~\ref{app:ablation} for ablation without Platt scaling).
+Calibration is particularly important in settings like this where the base rate for the prediction target (0.5) differs significantly from the base rate of the impermissible proxy (0.93).
+In such settings, the raw model predictions may be quite far from the impermissible outcome due to base rate differences, while still encoding information about the impermissible proxy that could be recovered via calibration.
+This highlights the importance of using calibration to shift the comparison from the model’s raw outputs to the information they contain about each outcome.

-A limitation of this analysis is that it does not account for decision dependencies within the permissible proxies.
-For instance, a student's GPA or bar passage outcome may depend on the school they attended.
-This creates a gap between the observed data and the actual predictive goal: estimating an applicant's potential success at the specific school making the decision \citep{guerdan2023ground, coston2023validity}.
-Although our framework is compatible with counterfactual modeling and potential outcome techniques that address decision dependencies \citep{rambachan2022robust, coston2020counterfactual}, we forgo these methods here due to data constraints.
+A limitation of our analysis is that it does not account for decision dependencies within the permissible proxies.
+For instance, a student’s GPA or bar passage outcome may depend on the school they attended.
+Observed outcomes may differ from the actual predictive target: potential success at the specific school making the decision \citep{guerdan2023ground, coston2023validity}.
+Our framework is compatible with counterfactual modeling that addresses decision dependencies \citep{rambachan2022robust, coston2020counterfactual}, but we forgo these methods here due to data constraints.
 We urge analysts to consider these causal dependencies when formulating evaluation targets in practice.